What Type of Probation Sentence Can You Expect for a DUI Conviction?

 Interviewer: When you work with a client, if you’re going to do a plea agreement, do you have to work on the probation elements of the case as well to mitigate those?
 Is that part of your work?

 Are Probation Officers Difficult to Deal With?
-Or Is That an Urban Myth?
+Or is that an Urban Myth?

 Interviewer: How hard it is, depending on the level of supervision, not to violate?
 Are probation officers out to get you?
 Do they want to get you?
-Or is it that you do what you’re supposed to and you won’t have any problems?
+Or is it that you do what you’re supposed to and won’t have any problems?

-Unfortunately, I think the biggest issue on a probation violation is failing to check in.
-As well as failing to pay off the fines and fees, which are high.
-It’s going to be difficult to pay off the fines and fees.
-I think one of the more common ones is driving.
-If you’re convicted of an aggravated DUI, it used to be that your license was revoked for 3 years.
-Now it’s more likely that it’ll be revoked for 1 year and you can get a to-and-from-work permit for two years with an ignition interlock device on any vehicle you operate.
-But still that’s a long time not to be able to drive.
+If you are convicted of an Aggravated DUI, it used to be that your license was revoked for three years.
+Now it’s more likely that it’ll be revoked for one year, and you can get a to-and-from-work permit for two years with an ignition interlock device on any vehicle you operate.
+But still, that’s a long time not to be able to drive.

 The Court Decides the Length of Probation